 Some of the fortresses also house dogs, which will alert to your presence long before the guys do.
 It's advantageous to use bait- which can be picked up from animal carcasses- to distract the dogs and perhaps eliminate them if it's in your best interest.
 But the human enemies will react to a dog carcass immediately upon sighting it, so if you need to bump Fido off make sure you're doing it in a place where his body will be hidden from view; you cannot move dog bodies like you can people bodies.

 All in all, fortresses require you to be patient and plot your moves.
-There's questions about where to hide bodies, the paths that your enemies will take, the strength and class of your enemies, and the locations of enemies that are stationary and don't move.
-It's really all about planning and less about the executing, because that's the easy part.
+There are questions about where to hide bodies, the paths that your enemies will take, the strength and class of your enemies, and the locations of enemies that are stationary and don't move.
+It's really all about planning and less about the executing because that's the easy part.

 Ponder Your Choices

-Another one of the cool things about Far Cry 4 are the characters that you experience along the way.
-Most of them have fairly interesting back stories, such as a family that was kidnapped or a former aid doctor turned corrupted drug lord.
+Another one of the cool things about Far Cry 4 is the characters that you experience along the way.
+Most of them have fairly interesting backstories, such as a family that was kidnapped or a former aid doctor turned corrupted drug lord.
 Similar to Far Cry 3, you'll have the opportunity to make decisions that alter the course of the game, either for better or for worse.